 The Asian Art Museum in San Francisco

-Housed in a historic former library at the center of Riverside, The Cheech will be the first public space in the United States dedicated to celebrating Chicano art and culture.
+Housed in a historic former library at the center of Riverside, The Cheech is the first public space in the United States dedicated to celebrating Chicano art and culture.
 WHY’s design for the structure is inspired by extensive engagement with artists, activists, and local residents, and it was clear from the start that The Cheech would offer something very different from a typical “white box” gallery.
-Instead, this will be a space infused with sabor – flavor, vitality, and radical hospitality.
+Instead, this is a space infused with sabor – flavor, vitality, and radical hospitality.

-The 1964 New Formalist library will be transformed to showcase the collection of the comedian Cheech Marin, comprising over 700 paintings, drawings, photographs, and sculptures by artists including Patssi Valdez, Sandy Rodriguez, Carlos Almaraz, Frank Romero, and Gilbert “Magú” Luján.
-The site in its entirety will convey the spirit of The Cheech, with outdoor spaces encouraging art programming, impromptu performances, and experiences of all types – from lowrider shows, to quinceañeras, to outdoor sculpture.
+The 1964 New Formalist library was transformed to showcase the collection of the comedian Cheech Marin, comprising over 700 paintings, drawings, photographs, and sculptures by artists including Patssi Valdez, Sandy Rodriguez, Carlos Almaraz, Frank Romero, and Gilbert “Magú” Luján.
+The site in its entirety conveys the spirit of The Cheech, with outdoor spaces encouraging art programming, impromptu performances, and experiences of all types – from lowrider shows, to quinceañeras, to outdoor sculpture.

 The guiding principles of the design were developed through a series of community outreach workshops which engaged a diverse cross-section of stakeholders from the city, including artists, educators, activists, business owners, and local residents.
 Additional programming featured a pop-up presentation as part of the Riverside Art Walk, inviting passersby to comment on the project and learn about its prospective impact on the city.
 The sessions were a chance for stakeholders to articulate their hopes about what The Cheech could be, as well as discuss key concerns and ensure that the design allowed for uninhibited expression of Chicano culture.